 Autism friendly libraries

 All of our libraries are autism friendly and we encourage people with autism, their parents and carers to visit our libraries.
-Some of the things we have done are:
+We have:

-- introduced quieter hour from 10am - 11am every Saturday on level 3 in City Library.
+- introduced quieter hour from 10am to 11am every Saturday on Level 3 in City Library.
 We avoid making any excess noise to make the library quieter and calmer to help customers with autism and other additional needs

 - displayed posters in all of our libraries to promote we are autism friendly